 Andrea writes: “drawings make our thoughts visible from the inside out,” and her words ring very true to me.
 Although it seems obvious in hindsight, it was not my intention to do this when I was doodling at the time, so I had never made this connection before.

 Andrea’s exhibition does this a lot.
-It brings her audience’s attention to details in the way we think, little things that often goes unnoticed.
+It brings her audience’s attention to details in the way we think, and to the little things that often go unnoticed.
 The exhibition is as much about the creative process and what it can lead us to, as it is about the ideas, thoughts and experiences we lose out on by inhibiting ourselves from drawing out our thoughts.

 As a long-time educator and artist, Andrea’s interest in the overlaps between art and psychology have culminated in her book Drawing Thought: How Drawing Helps Us Observe, Discover, and Invent.
 Whilst waiting for the October 11th release, I highly recommend dropping by The Painting Center if at all possible.
 Her exhibition is an exciting sneak peek of the drawings that accompany her book, and will allow you to see how drawing out her wandering thoughts onto tangible pages has created a beautifully inspiring exploration of the mind through art.